Structure & Pricing

-We take a structured approach: We assess your dog’s needs, create a tailored Action Plan, and then work with you to implement that plan into your daily life.
+I take a structured approach: We assess your dog’s needs together to create a tailored Action Plan, and then I work with you to implement that plan into your daily life.
 This approach is considerably more consultative than traditional behavioural training.
 It is designed not only to help you with your training goals right now, but also to empower you to use your new understanding of your dog’s needs and drives to develop your own games and training strategies – and to be confident and adaptable – long after the training course finishes.

 Consultation Call